reganbaucke/JuDGE.jl/docs/src/tutorials.md

 judy = JuDGEModel(mytree, ConditionallyUniformProbabilities, sub_problems, JuDGE_MP_Solver)
 ```
 `ConditionallyUniformProbabilities` simply applies a uniform conditional probability
 distribution for child nodes.
-Any function mapping nodes to absolute probabilities
+Either a function or a dictionary, which maps nodes to
-can be used here.
+absolute probabilities, can be used here.

 At this point, we have constructed a valid `JuDGEModel`.
 We can now solve our model by making a call to `JuDGE.solve`: